top of page

 Look for:

-• ErP A-rated models
+• ERP A-rated boilers

-• Good modulation ranges (better efficiency)
+• Wide modulation ranges (better efficiency)

 • Compatibility with smart thermostats

-🧰 6.
-Think About Installation Cost & Space
+6. Think About Space & Installation Requirements

-When choosing a boiler, consider:
+Before choosing a boiler, consider:

 • Do you want the boiler hidden in a cupboard?

-🔒 7.
-Choose a Trusted, Gas Safe Registered Installer
+7. Choose a Gas Safe Registered Installer

 A good installer will:

-• Ensure safe installation
+• Ensure safe, compliant installation

 • Provide a fixed-price quote